 Yeah, no, I think that mostly summarizes it.
 The way that I think about it a little bit, Landon, is whose kind of needs are we waiting the most?
-So at the end of the day, it's going to be a really complex decision with a lot of "If ade of the decision" and lots of communities.
+So at the end of the day, it's going to be a really complex decision with a lof of the day and lots of communities.
 It's also the priority populations are spread throughout the mega region.
 So you have communities, priority population communities all over.
 So we know that it won't end up being that we serve everyone equally, but we weight the needs of our priority populations more through these equity indicators, and so we're really keeping them front of mind in the decision making.
 Does that make sense?